AVNV2201/movie-catelog-spring-boot-mongodb-elasticsearch/README.md

 # Movie Catelog using MongoDB and ElasticSearch

 This Spring Boot Maven project is build with the purpose of learning Spring Boot with Spring Data MongoDB and Spring Data ElasticSearch
 The Web App throws REST APIs to maintain and querry the database.
+- Movie data will be stored in Elasticsearch
+- Crew and Person data will be store in MongoDB

 ## Contents